-HAPLOTYPE: A272
+HAPLOTYPE: A25

-Part of the large A1e haplogroup, this haplotype occurs most commonly in Airedale Terriers, Toy Manchester Terriers, Brittanys, and village dogs in Portugal.
+Part of the large A1e haplogroup, we have detected this haplotype in village dogs in Mexico.
+We also see it in Irish Wolfhounds, Great Pyrenees, Brittanys, and Labrador Retrievers.

 TRAITS: COAT COLOR

 E Locus (MC1R)

 The E Locus determines if and where a dog can produce dark (black or brown) hair.
 Dogs with two copies of the recessive e allele do not produce dark hairs at all, and will be "red" over their entire body.
 The shade of red, which can range from a deep copper to yellow/gold to cream, is dependent on other genetic factors including the Intensity loci.
 In addition to determining if a dog can develop dark hairs at all, the E Locus can give a dog a black "mask" or "widow's peak," unless the dog has overriding coat color genetic factors.
 Dogs with one or two copies of the Em allele usually have a melanistic mask (dark facial hair as commonly seen in the German Shepherd and Pug).
 Dogs with no copies of Em but one or two copies of the Eg allele usually have a melanistic "widow's peak" (dark forehead hair as commonly seen in the Afghan Hound and Borzoi, where it is called either "grizzle" or "domino").